Overview of PhD Program

 The Department offers a flexible PhD curriculum.
 Students are strongly encouraged to balance breadth and depth, theory, and methodology in pursuing training in the Department.
 The Department has a broad focus, incorporating health education/health communication as well as social and psychological influences on health.

-Students are strongly recommended to take at least 24 credits of taught (non-special studies) HBS classes before they sit for their departmental oral exams.
-For students with a prior masters in HBS or a BSPH MPH with an SBS concentration, 10 of these credits can be transferred.
+Students are required to take at least 12 credits of the following HBS courses before they sit for their departmental oral exams.
+For students with a prior master's in HBS or a BSPH MPH with an SBS concentration, 10 of these credits can be transferred.

 HBS courses recommended for doctoral students and offered by term (list does not include required courses noted above):